upsc IRS

 • An aspirant who is subject to Nepal or Bhutan is eligible to apply.

-• An aspirant of Indian origin who migrated from Pakistan, Burma, Sri Lanka, East African countries of Kenya, Uganda, the United Republic of Tanzania, Zambia, Malawi, Zaire, Ethiopia, and Vietnam intending to settle in India permanently are eligible to apply.
+• An aspirant of Indian origin who migrated from Pakistan, Burma, Sri Lanka, East African countries of Kenya, Uganda, the United Republic of Tanzania, Zambia, Malawi, Zaire, Ethiopia, and Vietnam intending to settle in India permanently is eligible to apply.

 Attempts